ABERDEEN CORPORATION TRAMWAYS

 We make every effort to publish accurate information, however we cannot accept responsibility for any losses caused due to any incorrect information - if you wish to notify us of any suggested changes please contact our webmaster.

-Site fully sponsored by "7B Promotions" for which we are grateful - if you would like to sponsor this site we would be please to discuss sponsorship details and advertising opportunities.
-Please contact
+This site is fully sponsored by "7B Promotions" for which we are grateful - if you would like to sponsor this site we would be pleased to discuss sponsorship details and advertising opportunities.
+Please contact email@example.com